ayaanm930/microservices-cloudproject3/README.md

 1. Visit the frontend ([http://localhost:3000](http://localhost:3000)) — it should connect to both APIs.
 2. Try stopping one service (e.g., FastAPI backend).

-   * The React app may show missing data, but still loads fine.
+   * The React app throws an error page covering the content undernneath
 3. Stop the auth service next.

-   * Login actions fail, but other parts of the app still function.
+   * React app throes an error page as well and disrupts the user's experience

-✅ **Result:** You’ve just simulated *partial failure* — something that would crash a monolithic app, but in a microservice setup, other services stay alive.
+✅ **Result:** You’ve just simulated *a failure* — disabling one service has affected the entire webapp.

 ---